gousiosg/github-mirror/README.md

 package for `sqlite3` for your system).

 <code>
-sudo gem install mysql2
-#or
-sudo gem install postgres
+sudo gem install mysql2 #or postgres
 </code>

 #### Configuring